East Bengal Mail: History

 In the pre-independence days, two legendary mail trains used the Sealdah–Parbatipur line.
 The Darjeeling Mail linked Kolkata, then known as Calcutta, and Siliguri.
 The Assam Mail originally ran from Sealdah to Santahar by broad gauge, and onwards by metre gauge from Santahar to Guwahati (then spelt Gauhati).

 Branch lines

 Not only was the mainline an important one but a cursory glance at the route map shows important links.
-The Maitree Express uses a part of the route from Iswardi.
+The Maitree Express uses a part of the route in Kolkata to Iswardi journey.
+The Mitali Express uses a part of the route from New Jalpaiguri to Iswardi journey.

 Abdulpur is an important junction with links to Rajshahi and the India–Bangladesh border at Rahanpur-Singhabad.
 In olden days, it was the route for travel between Malda and Kolkata.

 Santahar is another important junction, with a metre-gauge connection to many places in the northern part of Bangladesh.

 In pre-independence days, there was a metre-gauge line: Katihar–Radhikapur–Biral–Parbatipur–Tista–Geetaldaha–Golakganj–Fakiragram.